You are here

 GENERAL FUND BUDGET

-The district shall prepare an annual three-year general fund budget forecast that includes estimates of unspent authorized budget (spending authority) as well as restricted, assigned and unassigned fund balances available at the end of each fiscal year.
-The estimates shall be prepared utilizing scenarios for likely State Supplementary Assistance (SSA) rates and enrollment projections.
+The district shall prepare an annual three-year general fund budget forecast that includes estimates of unspent authorized budget (spending authority).
+The estimates shall be prepared utilizing scenarios for likely Supplemental State Aid (SSA) rates and enrollment projections.
 The projections shall include estimates of property tax rates and income surtax rates, if applicable.

-The treasurer shall report monthly to the school board as to actual revenue and expenditures for the month and year-to-date, as compared to budgeted revenues and expenditures and compared to historical revenues and expenditures (both in dollar amounts and percentages) for each fund maintained by the district.
+The treasurer shall report to the board as to actual revenue and expenditures for the month and year-to-date as compared to budgeted revenues and expenditures and compared to historical revenues and expenditures (both in dollar amounts and percentages) for each fund maintained by the district.
 The treasurer shall provide context with respect to current year variances between budgeted and historical revenues and expenditures.

 FINANCIAL METRICS